xAnDrOm3dAx/basketball-scoreboard/README.md

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

 1. I learnt how to work with local font files.
-2. I increased my competence when using JS functions
+2. I increased my competence when using JS functions.
+3. It's the first time I used Figma to interpret the design.